 My first yoga class was in the early 90’s and falls somewhere between the realm of amusement and humiliation.
-I was about 25 years old, a runner and cyclist and like most of people, I initially went to yoga to become more flexible.
+I was about 25 years old, a runner and cyclist and like most people, I initially went to yoga to become more flexible.
 As an athlete, I was result driven and competitive and as yoga encompasses neither of these traits, I veritably suffered.

-Back in those days Jane Fonda, headbands and neon lycra were compulsory and as a dedicated follower of fashionista, my leggings clashed with the linen-clad yogi-hippies who remained oblivious to my pain as they quietly breathed and effortlessly stood on their heads.
+Back in those days, Jane Fonda, headbands and neon lycra were compulsory and as a dedicated follower of the fashionista, my leggings clashed with the linen-clad yogi-hippies who remained oblivious to my pain as they quietly breathed and effortlessly stood on their heads.
 I’m glad I kept on going back because that little deviation from my norm led to a state of self-awareness that has served me well over the years and kept me sane during times when workloads and life pressure became heavy.

 I qualified as a Registered Nurse in 1987.
 A sideways move into Social Work came several years later.
-My role was broad and busy but predominatly I worked as a Social Work Practice Teacher and an Operations Manager in the Day Services Sector; regular stints on The Emergency Duty Team kept me on my toes.
+My role was broad and busy but predominantly I worked as a Social Work Practice Teacher and Operations Manager.
+Regular stints on The Emergency Duty Team kept me on my toes.
 I was also part of a UK Nationwide initiative that tackled the effects of stress and aggression in the workplace.